 Exceptional Senior Female Leadership

-- Was lead trial counsel in the Napp Technologies Litigation, where she achieved significant recoveries for families and firefighters injured in a chemical plant explosion;
+Martis currently leads the Firm's team litigating the first nationwide consumer class action concerning defective Takata-made airbags.
+Previously, Martis acted as lead trial counsel and Co-Chair of the Plaintiffs' Steering Committee in the Napp Technologies Explosion Litigation, where she won substantial recoveries for families and firefighters injured in a chemical plant explosion.

 A Volunteer Guardian Ad Litem in the Office of the Child Advocate, Christine has represented children in foster care in the state of Delaware to ensure that their physical needs are being met and their legal rights are protected.